Prkr93/git_homework/thoughts.md

 1.)
 Calendaring - trying to keep to it and improving on it every week.
 2.)
 Reviewing the previous lesson and looking over next lesson.

+Ming-Ching!
+He's been so supportive over the years and continues to be the most positive influence in my life.
+Without him, I wouldn't be going to Turing, and it's great to have a friend I can vent to about life, work, or school.